civl-verifier/civl-verifier.github.io/doc.md

 # Summarizing Asynchrony

-In this section, we focus on CIVL features for summarizing asynchronous procedure calls.
+In this section, we focus on Civl features for summarizing asynchronous procedure calls.

 ```boogie
 procedure {:yields}{:layer 1} Service ()